desync1337/godot-4-isometric-base/README.md

 some tiles and assets

-Uploading it here because maybe i will scrap the current idea and start working on something similar but different
+Uploading it here because maybe i will scrap the current idea and start working on something different